dodona-edu/dodona-edu.github.io/en/references/tested-judge/template-description/README.md

   The input of this function is one string.
   ::: tip Hint
   When you pass the function name in the template, it's best to use the `snake_case` style convention.
-  This makes it possible to generate the correct function names foreach language.
+  This makes it possible to generate the correct function names for each language.
   :::
 - **type_name**:
   This function is used to translate the TESTed datatypes to the programming language datatypes.